 Our research is grouped into five key areas:

-The Australian Institute for Primary Care and Ageing: Through research, consultancy and educational activities, AIPCA promotes quality improvement and consumer driven, evidence-based practice in all areas of primary health, community health and aged care.
+Through research, consultancy and educational activities, the Australian Institute for Primary Care and Ageing promotes quality improvement and consumer driven, evidence-based practice in all areas of primary health, community health and aged care.
 Our goal is to make a significant, positive and enduring impact on the way health, community and aged care is delivered and accessed.

 Academic and Research Collaborative in Health

-Several of our academic staff are also members of La Trobe’s Academic and Research Collaborative in Health (ARCH), which brings together academics, clinicians, consumers, healthcare professionals, health and social care agencies and policy makers skilled in the translation of interdisciplinary research.
+Several of our academic staff are also members of La Trobe’s Academic and Research Collaborative in Health, which brings together academics, clinicians, consumers, healthcare professionals, health and social care agencies and policy makers skilled in the translation of interdisciplinary research.